 Use of rogue advertisement networks is a common monetization technique.
-Convertisseur-youtube-mp3.net, thepiratebay.org, Kissanime, Mycouchtuner are just a few examples of sites, employing rogue ad networks.
-Due to the aforementioned risks posed by such websites, it is advised to avoid using/visiting them.
-Furthermore, since there are thousands of such pages, users are recommended to exercise caution when browsing.
+Convertisseur-youtube-mp3.net, thepiratebay.org, Kissanime, and Mycouchtuner are just some examples of sites employing rogue ad networks.
+Due to the aforementioned risks posed by these websites, you are advised to avoid them.
+Furthermore, since there are thousands of such pages on the internet, you should exercise caution when browsing.

 How did adware install on my computer?

-Some PUAs have "official" promotional webpages, from which they can be downloaded.
-These sites are often pushed by deceptive/scam ones.
-However, PUAs can also be downloaded/installed together with other programs.
-This false marketing method of pre-packing regular software with unwanted or malicious additions.
-By rushing through download/installation processes (e.g. by rushing terms, skipping steps and sections, used pre-set options, etc.) - users risk unintentionally allowing bundled content onto their devices.
-Once clicked on, intrusive ads can execute scripts to stealthily download/install PUAs.
+Some PUAs have "official" promotional web pages from which they can be downloaded.
+These sites are often promoted by deceptive/scam sites, however, PUAs are often downloaded/installed together with other programs.
+This deceptive marketing method of pre-packing regular software with unwanted or malicious additions is called "bundling".
+By rushing through download/installation processes (e.g. rushing terms, skipping steps and sections, using pre-set options, etc.), many users risk unintentionally allowing bundled content onto their devices.
+Once clicked, intrusive ads can execute scripts to stealthily download/install PUAs .

-All products should be researched before download/installation and/or purchase.
-Only official and verified download channels should be used.
-Untrustworthy ones, e.g. unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, Gnutella, eMule, etc.) and other third party downloaders - can offer bundled content.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, functions and so on.
-Intrusive adverts usually appear legitimate and harmless, however they redirect to unreliable and questionable pages (e.g. gambling, pornography, adult-dating and others).
-In case of encounters with ads/redirects of this kind, users should inspect the system and remove all dubious applications and/or browser extensions/plug-ins from it - without delay.
+All products should be researched before download/installation or purchase.
+Use only official and verified download channels.
+Untrustworthy methods such as unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, Gnutella, eMule, etc.) and other third party downloaders can offer bundled content.
+When downloading/installing, read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, functions and so on.
+Intrusive ads usually seem legitimate and harmless, however, they can redirect to dubious web pages (e.g. gambling, pornography, adult-dating and others).
+If you encounter ads/redirects of this kind, inspect the system and remove all dubious applications and browser extensions/plug-ins without delay.
 If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.